openlab-at-city-tech/openlab/wp-content/plugins/slideshare/readme.txt

 = How do I embed a presentation? =

-Follow the steps outlined on the first screenshot on the [Screenshots page](http://wordpress.org/extend/plugins/slideshare/screenshots/), or go to the [SlideShare for WordPress page](http://yoast.com/wordpress/slideshare/).
+Two options:
+* Either embed the URL of the presentation on a line of its own.
+* Copy the WordPress embed code.

 == Screenshots ==

-1. Example of how to embed a SlideShare presentation.
+1. Screenshot of the SlideShare plugin configuration page.
-1. Configuration page.

 == Installation ==